TrueBlocks/trueblocks-docs/content/blog/medium-posts/016-Is-the-Ice-Age-Affecting-Block-Production.md

 draft: false
 categories: []
 keywords: []
-slug: /@tjayrush/is-the-ice-age-effecting-block-production-4c943c835975
 ---

 This is just one of 100’s of questions we have about what is happening on the Ethereum blockchain.
-We’re developing QuickBlocks to help us answer these questions and more.
+We’re developing TrueBlocks to help us answer these questions and more.

-[QuickBlocks](https://github.com/Great-Hill-Corporation/quickBlocks) is a set of software libraries, applications, and command line tools that provide fast, easy, fully-decentralized access to the Ethereum blockchain data.
+[TrueBlocks](https://github.com/TrueBlocks/trueblocks-core) is a set of software libraries, applications, and command line tools that provide fast, easy, fully-decentralized access to the Ethereum blockchain data.
 As part of preparing for our next release, we’ve written a a number of simple command line tools to test our code.
 One of these is called `whenBlock` which helped us answer the question above.

 Here’s the help screen from `whenBlock`: